5T33Z0/OC-Little-Translated/Content/F_Desktop_EFIs/README.md

 ## About
 This section contains generic OpenCore configs for Intel systems based on the work of **Gabriel Luchina** who created EFI folders following the instructions of Dortania's OpenCore install guide.
 I took his concept of base configs, modified and improved it so they work out of the box (hopefully).
 Nevertheless, it's crucial to understand that these configs serve only as a starting point for your system to get up and running with OpenCore.

+> [!TIP]
+>
+> The method described here is deprecated.
+For a more streamlined and up-to-date approach for creating an OpenCore EFI, use **OpCore Simplify** instead: [OpCore-Simplify GitHub](https://github.com/lzhoang2801/OpCore-Simplify).

 ## New approach: generating EFIs from `config.plist`
 Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the internet, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the a config.plist alone.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.